Tambena Consulting

 Locate PostgreSQL Logs

-On Windows, look in the `pg_log` directory within the PostgreSQL installation directory.
+Windows: pg_log directory within the PostgreSQL installation folder.

 LOG: database system is ready to accept connections on port 5432